What is a LIM?

 How to get a LIM

 Complete the form and send it to us with the processing fee.
-You can also email or fax your application, provided your fee and the original form follow in the mail.
+You can also email your form and confirmation of online payment (details below) to LIMS@npdc.govt.nz or fax your application and send your fee and the original form in the mail.
 The application will be processed once the fee is received in full.
 (Please note that a cancellation fee applies.)

-You can also pay for your LIM using online banking with your Surname and LIM as the reference -
+If you are paying by online banking use your Surname and LIM as the reference -

 New Plymouth District Council bank account: 03-0713-0357528-08

 Note: Please check with us to make sure that you have the correct 'lot' and DP reference on your application form so that the LIM relates to the correct property.

 Types of LIM, fees and processing times (2019/20)

 The type of LIM you will need to apply for depends on the type of activity taking place on the land.
 It is not based on the District Plan zone.
 The fees may need to change if the wrong category has been selected.
 The Council will contact you prior to work commencing on the LIM if further fees are to be applied.